Ford Motor Company Tribal Scholars Program

 Apply for Scholarships

-The American Indian College Fund provides scholarships to undergraduate and graduate students attending tribal colleges and other accredited public and non-profit private college all across the United States.
+The American Indian College Fund also provides scholarships to undergraduate and graduate students attending any other accredited public and non-profit private college all across the United States.

 - Graduate Students, All Colleges